GiorgosMandi/RaSQL-Reproduction/README.md

 ----
 *Jiaqi Gu et al. “RaSQL: Greater Power and Performance for Big Data Analytics with Recursive-aggregate-SQL on Spark”.
-In:Proceedings of the 2019 International Conference on Managementof Data, SIGMOD Conference 2019, Amsterdam, The Netherlands. [url](https://doi.org/10.1145/3299869.3324959)*
+In:Proceedings of the 2019 International Conference on Management of Data, SIGMOD Conference 2019, Amsterdam, The Netherlands. [url](https://doi.org/10.1145/3299869.3324959)*